Jorrit05/uva-shared/assignment2/assignment-2.md

 __Q10: How can Akka programs be debugged?
 Is this simpler or more difficult than in other languages you are familiar with?
 How so?__

 It is more difficult to debug Akka programs because of their async nature, a line-by-line debugger is therefore hard to do.
 The business logic can be debugged without using Akka in a more synchronous manner.
 Logging will be the main way of debugging in Akka programs.
-When using other languages that are not asynchronous like normal Java it is easy to attach a debugger to the process.
+When using other languages that are not asynchronous like normal Java it is easy to attach a debugger to the process and see the line by line transformation.

 <div style="page-break-after: always;"></div>

 ## Additional bonus questions